Skin Cancer Removal Melbourne VIC

 Types of skin cancer

 Other tests may be arranged to investigate whether the cancer has spread elsewhere.
 These can include sampling of the lymph glands, a chest x-ray, blood tests and CT scans.
 If the melanoma is already advanced, or has spread to other areas, further treatment may be considered.
 This can include removal of the affected lymph glands, radiotherapy, or chemotherapy.
-Close follow-up of all patients with a melanoma is essential for the first few years in order to detect recurrence or spread of the cancer.
+Close follow-up of all patients with a melanoma is essential.
+This will happen for the first few years in order to detect recurrence or spread of the cancer.

 What is involved during skin cancer treatment?

 Removal of most skin cancers can be performed under local anaesthetic.
 We can do this in our Melbourne practice.
 After skin cancer removal it is not uncommon to close the wound with sutures.
 A straight-line scar will be left in the process.
 However, in certain areas of the body, and in the case of large skin cancers, this is not possible and a skin graft or local skin flap may be required.
 If this is the case, then the procedure may be performed in a hospital setting.
 Therefore, you may require an overnight admission.